 Too often, youth involved in the child welfare and juvenile justice systems who are placed in institutional settings known as “congregate care” experience adverse educational outcomes.
 The common challenges they face include: frequent changes in school placement, poor quality educational services, difficulty attaining and transferring academic credits, and obstacles to re-enrollment after returning from out-of-home placement.
 Young people’s academic progress suffers due to the lack of clear accountability and uniform standards for educational quality at congregate care facilities.

-The Stoneleigh Fellowship will enable Kasey to:
+The Stoneleigh Fellowship enabled Kasey to:

 - Analyze the educational trajectories of youth currently in, or recently discharged from, congregate care.

 - Develop and test new strategies to minimize barriers to youth’s education and return from congregate care.